-VTT has developed, together with industrial partners, a unique concept to utilise Municipal Solid Waste (MSW) and biomass as a feedstock for the oil and gas industry.
-The process combines gasification and electrolysis and merges the synthesis of feedstocks with local electricity and heat production.
+VTT has developed, together with industrial partners, a unique concept to utilise Municipal Solid Waste (MSW) and biomass as a feedstock.
+The process combines gasification and electrolysis and merges the synthesis of products with local electricity and heat production.

 For ten years, VTT has studied flexible production models for advanced transportation fuels.
 The newest concept combines gasification and electrolysis in a new way.
 The work was finalised in an EU project called FlexCHX.